kdha200501/mpd-avr-client/readme.md

 # Smart TV integration

 The `mpd-avr-client` project is setup to avoid having *TV*(s) connected to *HDMI* ports of the *AVR*.
-This setup cuts off communication between the *AVR* and the *TV* to avoid unwanted propitiatory behaviours that are baked into these devices and give rise to unpleasant surprises.
+This setup cuts off communication between the *AVR* and the *TV* to avoid unwanted propitiatory behaviours that are baked into these devices and give rise to unpleasant surprises at runtime.
 However, some traits bring convenience and those shall be re-implemented.

-As an experiment, the `mpd-avr-client` project seeks to bring back convenience of powering on *TV*  (and putting *TV* in standby) by integrating with the *Bravia* *API*.
+As an experiment, the `mpd-avr-client` project integrates with the *Bravia* *API* to

+- bring back the automation of powering on *TV*  (and putting *TV* in standby), and
+- provide the convenience of launching an Application on the TV (as an option)

+This experimental integration can be enabled by creating a *TV* launch profile and referencing the profile through the `-b` option *e.g.*

 ```shell
 $ touch ~/.mpd-avr-client/bravia-launch-profile.json